Ferris-Labs/site-draft/content/en/docs/Developer_Guide/git_integration.md

 *Note that before adding your GitHub Repository to the platform, a public SSH key needs to be generated.*

 1. Login to your GitHub account
-2. Go to the Repository you want to add to the project, in this use case "ferris-packages"
+2. Go to the Repository you want to add to the project, in this use case "ferris-services"
 3. Click on the the green Code button to showcase the repository URLs
 4. Copy the SSH URL